matestack/matestack-ui-core/docs/getting-started/quick-start.md

 Wow!
 We just had to copy and paste a JavaScript snippet once in order to integrate ActionCable, broadcast an event from the controller action and without any more added complexity, we get synced clients, implemented in pure Ruby!
 Fantastic!

-We will take a short break before adding the next cool reactivity feature add refactor a little bit!
+We will take a short break before adding the next cool reactivity feature and refactor a little bit!
 Matestack encourages you to create a readable and maintainable UI implemetation.
 Therefore we will move some complexity from the current index page to a self contained Matestack component!

 ## Create a Matestack component